NadavLor/windbg-ext-mcp/README.md

 ## 🚀 Overview

-WinDbg-ext-MCP bridges your favorite LLM client (like Cursor, Claude, or VS Code) with WinDbg, enabling **real-time, AI-assisted kernel debugging**.
+WinDbg-ext-MCP connects your LLM client (like Cursor, Claude, or VS Code) with WinDbg, enabling **real-time, AI assistant kernel debugging**.
 Write prompts in your AI coding assistant and receive instant, context-aware analysis and insights from your live kernel debugging session.

 ---